Know when to contact a back surgery specialist

 Discuss the option of spine surgery with a specialist at Laser Spine Institute

-If you are considering spine surgery as a means of treating the debilitating symptoms associated with a herniated disc, bulging disc or other degenerative spine condition, contact Laser Spine Institute and speak to one of our Spine Care Consultants.
+If you are considering spine surgery as a means of treating the debilitating symptoms associated with a herniated disc, bulging disc or other degenerative spine condition, contact Laser Spine Institute and speak to one of our Patient Empowerment Consultants.
 They can tell you about our minimally invasive spine surgery and the benefits it has over traditional open spine surgery.

 As the leader in minimally invasive spine surgery, our orthopedic surgeons perform more minimally invasive spine procedures than any other spine center in the world.
 These procedures include minimally invasive decompression and stabilization options to treat a wide range of degenerative spine conditions without the increased risks and lengthy recovery^ of traditional open spine surgery.